crios1/minions/docs/concepts/minions.md

 # Minions

-Minions are async workers that react to events produced by a pipeline.
-Each event spawns a **workflow**: an ordered series of `@minion_step` methods.
-Workflows carry a **context** object that survives across steps and can be persisted.
+Minions are async workers that react to pipeline events.
+Each event spawns a **workflow**: an ordered series of `@minion_step` methods that share a **context** object.
+Gru persists context + step index before each step so workflows can resume after restarts; you still need to make steps idempotent.

-## Anatomy of a Minion
+## Anatomy of a minion

 ```python
 from dataclasses import dataclass